joanrocajovani/project_pandas_1/README.md

 __Hypothesis 5: 50% of the attacks are suffered by people between 18 and 30.__
 The hypothesis is wrong, but some ideas were right.
 The 25th percentile is exactly 18 years old which was what I expected, the issue is that the 75th percentile is 37 years old, which is over what I expected.
-If we analyze the age distribution by activities we can see that even if the attacks when surfing and swimming decrease after 30 years old, fishing and water sports decrease a little bit later
+If we analyze the age distribution by activities we can see that even if the attacks when surfing and swimming decrease after 30 years old, fishing and water sports decrease a little bit later.
 Another thing that I think should be said is that even if the number of attacks goes down after 30 years old, the number of fatal accidents does not decrease as much, this might be because younger people have more chances of surviving.
 <img src="images/Screenshots/Attacksage.png" width="500" height="300">
 <img src="images/Screenshots/ageactivity.png" width="500" height="300">